psi4/psi4/doc/sphinxman/source/mrcc.rst

 ``'ccsdt'`` in the call to :py:func:`~psi4.driver.energy` plus ``qc_module=mrcc`` instructs |PSIfour| to first perform an RHF calculation and then call MRCC to compute the CCSDT energy.
+Here the ``qc_module=mrcc`` is optional since |PSIfour| has no builtin module that can perform CCSDT.
+For a method like CCSD, no specification of |globals__qc_module|
+will default to the CCENERGY module, and specification with value ``mrcc`` is required to route the computation to the MRCC program.
 For a CCSDT(Q) energy, simply use ``'ccsdt(q)'`` in the call to :py:func:`~psi4.driver.energy`.
 MRCC can be used to perform geometry optimization and frequency calculations for electronic ground states only.